stfc/cloud-docs/source/Heat/AssignFloatingIPtoVMStack.rst

 Floating IPs can be assigned to VMs that are on private networks in order for them to be accessible from an external network.

   This document assumes that Floating IPs have been assigned to your project.
-If you do not have any floating IPs in your project, please contact the cloud team at cloud-support@gridpp.rl.ac.uk
+If you do not have any floating IPs in your project, please contact the cloud team at cloud-support@stfc.ac.uk

 There are two similar methods for assigning a floating IP to a virtual machine in a heat stack.
   1. Use the resource ``OS::Neutron::FloatingIPAssociation``.